 Any bad points?

 One small gripe.
-A couple of times I’ve been blocked from certain websites because of “over 18 content”.
-It wasn’t a porn site, honest.
+A couple of times I've been blocked from certain websites because of "over 18 content" (a bookies website in this case).
 Anyway, I shot them a message through the online login on their website and it seemed to clear the issue.

 **UPDATE** Yes it seems they don’t offer phone support (as I suspected), and I guess this a major factor in keeping costs down.